olivegamestudio/GrainFramework/README.md

 # GrainFramework

-Lightweight abstractions for building tick-driven grains/actors with typed messages, outputs, and persistable state.
+Lightweight abstractions for building tick-driven grains/actors with typed messages, outputs, and persistable state, plus a minimal runtime for registering grains and ticking them deterministically.
+Designed for deterministic loops (games, simulations, headless services) where you want explicit stepping instead of background tasks.

-## What it provides
+## Grain basics
+- A grain is a unit of state + behavior you tick from your host loop.
+- Work arrives through `Enqueue(IGrainMessage)`, gets processed in `Tick(deltaTime)`, and is emitted via `DrainOutputs()`.
+- Use `IGrainEvent` for internally generated events, and `IGrainOutput` for external effects you forward to your own transports/loggers/UI.
+- Implement `IPersistedGrain` to capture/restore `IGrainState` snapshots when you need save/load or crash recovery.

+## Interfaces at a glance
-- `GrainId` strongly typed identifier for routing and logging.
+- `GrainId` strongly typed identifier for routing/logging.
-- `IGrain` core contract with `Enqueue`, `Tick`, and `DrainOutputs` for deterministic stepping.
+- `IGrain` core contract with `Enqueue`, `Tick`, and `DrainOutputs`.
+- `IGrainRuntime` host for registering grains, routing messages, ticking deterministically, and draining all outputs.
+- `GrainRuntime` default implementation with deterministic ordering by `GrainId.Value`.
+- `IGrainLifecycle` optional activation hooks (`OnActivated`, `OnDeactivated`) fired by the runtime.
-- Marker interfaces for your domain types: `IGrainMessage`, `IGrainEvent`, `IGrainOutput`, and `IGrainState`.
+- Marker interfaces for your domain types: `IGrainMessage`, `IGrainEvent`, `IGrainOutput`, `IGrainState`.
-- `IPersistedGrain` adds `CaptureState`/`RestoreState` so grains can snapshot and reload state.
+- `IPersistedGrain` adds `CaptureState` / `RestoreState` so grains can snapshot and reload state.

 ## Install
-- From source: `dotnet add reference GrainFramework.csproj`
+- From source: `dotnet add reference src/GrainFramework.csproj`
 - From NuGet (when published): `dotnet add package GrainFramework`

 ## Quick start